Composition operator

 where $f \circ \phi$ denotes function composition.
-It is also encountered in composition of permutations in permutations groups.
+It is also encountered in composition of permutations in permutation groups.

 The study of composition operators is covered by AMS category 47B33.

 In physics

 In physics, and especially the area of dynamical systems, the composition operator is usually referred to as the Koopman operator, named after Bernard Koopman.
 Its wild surge in popularity is sometimes jokingly called "Koopmania" - a popularity that has begun spreading in Machine Learning as well.
 It is the left-adjoint of the transfer operator of Frobenius–Perron.

 In Borel functional calculus

 Using the language of category theory, the composition operator is a pull-back on the space of measurable functions; it is adjoint to the transfer operator in the same way that the pull-back is adjoint to the push-forward; the composition operator is the inverse image functor.

 Since the domain considered here is that of Borel functions, the above describes the Koopman operator as it appears in Borel functional calculus.